sytzez/data-object-tester/README.md

 ### Unit tests

-The project has a testing coverage of 100% of lines.
+The project has a testing coverage of 100% of lines using PHPUnit.

 ### PHPStan